datasciencebioinformatics/preprocessing_scRNA_scATAC/README.md

   - /home/cellranger/cellranger-7.1.0/bin/cellranger upload felipe.flv@gmail.com sitecheck.txt

 ## Call cellranger for single-cell
+  -
+## Call cellranger for ATAC
   ### For each sample, cellranger-atac count will be used
   - Read filtering and alignment
   - Barcode counting
   - Identification of transposase cut sites